 - medically necessary exceptions are permitted; and

-- patients are permitted to pay out-of-pocket to purchase the more expensive product(s) even if they are not medically necessary.
+- patients are permitted to pay out of pocket to purchase the more expensive product(s) even if they are not medically necessary.

-(See also Private Health Plans: Managed Care.)
+(See also this chapter’s section on Health Care Coverage: Private Insurance—Private Health Plans: Managed Care.)

 Drug selection and utilization management

-As major payers for prescription drugs (through Medicare Part D and Medicaid), the US Department of Health and Human Services and state governments should promote informed prescribing choices through unbiased comparative effectiveness research and academic detailing.
+As major payers for prescription drugs (through Medicare Part D and Medicaid), the U.S. Department of Health and Human Services and state governments should promote informed prescribing choices through unbiased comparative effectiveness research and academic detailing.
 Utilization management should reflect value-based insurance-design principles that promote access to high-value therapies.
 Medication therapy management services, particularly those delivered by pharmacists, should be targeted to people most at risk of adverse drug event-related medical visits and hospitalizations.

 States should use the purchasing power of Medicaid, other state-funded prescription drug benefit programs (such as those for state employees), and private purchasers (to the extent they choose to participate) to obtain prescription drug price discounts from manufacturers and pharmacies.